 The fee for replacing a lost or damaged item is $50.
 Damage could include, but is not limited to, water damage, stains, torn or chewed pages, highlighting, or writing in the book.

 Items overdue less than 18 months: you may request to purchase a replacement copy of the item or pay the $50 replacement fee.
 The replacement copy must be in like-new condition with no highlighting, writing, or library ownership stamps and be the same edition as the lost or damaged item.

 Students with books four weeks overdue will be placed on academic hold.
 They will be unable to check out items from the Library, enroll in classes, or get transcripts until the matter is resolved.

 If paying by credit/debit card or electronic check, please click on the link below.
 The link will take you to the OCCC Bursar's page.
 Select the "OCCC eMarket General Store" link, choose the "OCCC Library," and then the "Lost Book Replacement Fee" option.
-You will be asked for your name, address, phone number, email address, and student ID (if you do not have a student ID or do not know your number, you may leave this blank).
+You will be asked for your name, address, phone number, email address, and student ID.
 For electronic check payments, you will need your bank routing and account numbers.

 Please note that there will be a 2.75% processing fee added to all credit/debit card payments.
 There is no processing fee for electronic checks.